awsdocs/amazon-cloudwatch-user-guide/doc_source/appinsights-what-is.md

 The following services are used along with CloudWatch Application Insights:

 **Related AWS services**
-+ **Amazon CloudWatch **provides system‐wide visibility into resource utilization, application performance, and operational health\.
++ **Amazon CloudWatch** provides system‐wide visibility into resource utilization, application performance, and operational health\.
 It collects and tracks metrics, sends alarm notifications, automatically updates resources that you are monitoring based on the rules that you define, and allows you to monitor your own custom metrics\.
 CloudWatch Application Insights is initiated through CloudWatch—specifically, within the CloudWatch default operational dashboards\.
 For more information, see the [https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html)\.
++ **CloudWatch Container Insights** collects, aggregates, and summarizes metrics and logs from your containerized applications and microservices\.
+You can use Container Insights to monitor Amazon ECS, Amazon Elastic Kubernetes Service, and Kubernetes platforms on Amazon EC2\.
+When Application Insights is enabled on the Container Insights or Application Insights consoles, Application Insights displays detected problems on your Container Insights dashboard\.
+For more information, see [Using Container Insights](ContainerInsights.md) \.
 + **Amazon DynamoDB** is a fully managed NoSQL database service that lets you offload the administrative burdens of operating and scaling a distributed database so that you don't have to worry about hardware provisioning, setup and configuration, replication, software patching, or cluster scaling\.
 DynamoDB also offers encryption at rest, which eliminates the operational burden and complexity involved in protecting sensitive data\.
 + **Amazon EC2 **provides scalable computing capacity in the AWS Cloud\.
 You can use Amazon EC2 to launch as many or as few virtual servers as you need, to configure security and networking, and to manage storage\.
 You can scale up or down to handle changes in requirements or spikes in popularity, which reduces your need to forecast traffic\.
 For more information, see the [https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) or [https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/concepts.html](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/concepts.html)\.
 + **Amazon Elastic Block Store \(Amazon EBS\)** provides block\-level storage volumes for use with Amazon EC2 instances\.
 Amazon EBS volumes behave like raw, unformatted block devices\.
 You can mount these volumes as devices on your instances\.
 Amazon EBS volumes that are attached to an instance are exposed as storage volumes that persist independently from the life of the instance\.
 You can create a file system on top of these volumes, or use them in any way you would use a block device \(such as a hard drive\)\.
 You can dynamically change the configuration of a volume attached to an instance\.
 For more information, see the [Amazon EBS User Guide](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AmazonEBS.html)\.